Putting the Reliability in AI SRE

 The Picture They Paint of You

 I recently came across a blog post called “The Picture They Paint of You.”
-It’s written by an SRE giving their opinion about the AI SRE space.
+It’s written by a site reliability engineer giving their perspective about the rise of AI in SRE.
 It’s worth reading.

 It forces you to ask a simple question: How do vendors describe the people they sell to?

-If a company consistently frames SREs as inefficient, replaceable, or in the way of progress, that framing is not accidental.
+If a company consistently frames SREs as inefficient, replaceable, buried in SRE toil, or in the way of progress, that framing is not accidental.
 It reveals their worldview.

 Do they see operators as experts to augment?
 Or as friction to remove?